markhebing/mark_hebing/if-you-know-the-twelve-words-in-a-bitcoin-wallet-recovery-seed-but-not-their-order-can-you-hack-it/index.md

-# If You Know The Twelve Words In A Bitcoin Recovery Seed, But Not Their Order, Can You Hack It?
+# If You Know The Twelve Words In A Bitcoin Wallet Recovery Seed, But Not Their Order, Can You Hack It?

 This question was recently posted on Reddit/r/bitcoin.